yuktisinghal/HotelDeal/README.md

 1. Deals can be sorted on the basis of date selected by user(i have put date selector but functionality is not working)

-2.More beautiful UI can be made.
+2 UI with better look can be made.

 3.Best 5 deals like Super Savers and holiday recommendations can be shown to users through images.
 When user clicks the image , details of it can be shown.